masterkoppa/Combat-Refactor/fileformat_README.md

 * bullet - The image representing the bullet being shot by this player.

 The starting position is for the top left corner of the player.
+If a player is included all image files must be included.

 Barrier
 =======